durcij/comics-club/_posts/2020-3-2-meeting-summary.md

 T-shirts have been designed!
 If your information isn't in, it's too late to get one.

+**Send us comics for the Greenstripe!
+They can be good, they can be bad, they can be silly, they can be sad.
+Be it in crayon, marker, pencil, or pen, if it gets sent we'll put it in!
+Send them my way at <[nguyenmail](mailto:nguyenmail@allegheny.edu)>.**

 ## Member Announcements

 ### Other Clubs